sakitume/SilverLite-FC/docs/Develop.md

 so that it uses the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the firmware.
 My OMNIBUSF4 flight controller board actually has a handy pushbutton to enter DFU mode.

+## Flash only

+Assuming you've built the firmware already you have your choice of two makefile targets

+* `stlinkflash` - This will use OpenOCD to flash the firmware using an ST-Link adapter
+* `download` - This will use STMCubeProgrammer to flash the firmware over USB

 # Monitor